suthatta/databases/README.md

 understood by students.
 The program can be found in the Week2 folder (Credits:
 @remarcmij)

-This class also introduces more clauses (group by, having) in the select statement.
-MySQL joins (inner, self, left and right) should be explained with demonstration
 ### Lesson 3: Database design, normal forms, SQL injection

 Objective: This class invites students to discuss Entity Relationship Diagram (ERD).